Echium plantagineum

 Echium plantagineum, commonly known as purple viper's-bugloss, Paterson's curse or Salvation Jane, is a species of the genus Echium native to western and southern Europe (from southern England south to Iberia and east to the Crimea), northern Africa, and southwestern Asia (east to Georgia).
 It has also been introduced to Australia, South Africa, and United States, where it is an invasive weed.
 Due to a high concentration of pyrrolizidine alkaloids, it is poisonous to grazing livestock, especially those with simple digestive systems, such as horses.

 Description

 Echium plantagineum is a winter annual plant growing to 20–60 cm tall, with rough, hairy, lanceolate leaves up to 14 cm long.
 The flowers are purple, 15–20 mm long, with all the stamens protruding, and borne on a branched spike.

 Taxonomy

 The Latin genus name comes from the Greek word ekhis, which means viper (a type of snake), possibly due to the seeds resembling a viper's head or the forking at the end of the thin flower style resembles a viper's tongue.
 The plant's roots, when eaten with wine, are claimed to provide a folk cure for a snakebite.

 The Latin specific epithet plantagineum refers to the leaves of the plant, which are similar to those of a plantain.

+Echium seed oil

+The seed oil from E. plantagineum contains high levels of alpha-linolenic acid (ALA), gamma-linolenic acid, and stearidonic acid, making it valuable in cosmetic and skin-care applications, with further potential as a functional food, as an alternative to fish oils.
+However, despite its high ALA content, Echium seed oil does not increase docosahexaenoic acid and eicosapentaenoic acid levels.